 Description

-INTERIOR: not inspected.
-Possibly part of the Park Farm complex, adapted as estate workers' accommodation, Thomas Nicholson laid out Roundhay Park 1803-20 and further altered when the estate became the property of Leeds Corporation in 1872.
+The interior has not been inspected.
+These cottages may have originally been part of the Park Farm complex, adapted for estate workers' accommodation.
+Thomas Nicholson laid out Roundhay Park between 1803 and 1820, and the estate was further altered when it became the property of Leeds Corporation in 1872.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.